FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 3. mkdir

-Similar to the mkdir command in Linux, a new directory is created under a folder, and absolute and relative paths are supported.。
+Similar to the mkdir command in Linux, a new directory is created under a folder, and absolute and relative paths are supported。

 ```shell
 [group0]: /> mkdir /apps/test